 The existing A14 trunk road between Cambridge and Huntingdon is well known for congestion and delays

 - Almost 85,000 vehicles use this stretch of the A14 every day; significantly more than the level originally designed for

 - Around quarter of this is heavy goods vehicles - well above the national average for this type of road

-The Government has made a provision for £1.5 billion of capital investment to this scheme.
-A combination of Central Government local authority Local Enterprise Partnership funding and tolls will meet a substantial proportion of the cost.
+The government has made a provision for £1.5 billion of capital investment for this scheme.
+The proposals will be funded through a combination of contributions from Central Government, local authority and Local Enterprise Partnership.

 How will the scheme be carried out?

 We are experienced in the delivery of major construction projects and will develop a delivery strategy for the proposed scheme that minimises unnecessary disruption, inconvenience and adverse impacts.
 We will work closely with our stakeholders, including local authorities and others, to produce a Code of Construction Practice which will identify the specific issues that are likely to occur and the measures that will be used to address them.

 The proposals for the A14 will:

 - improve the environment